 There can only be one active cell regardless of how large a selection is.
 In this case, the active cell is cell A2, with the text data “Orange.”

 Cells A2:A4 contain the text data [Orange, Tomato, and Potato]

 Cells B1:D2 contain the text data [Price, Quantity, and Total Price]

 Cells B2:B4 and D2:D4 contain currency data, denoted in $

 Learn more about Excel

 Thank you for reading CFI’s Excel shortcuts overview.
-To learn more about using Excel, see the following resources:
+To learn more about using Excel, see the following CFI resources: